Temi-aruna/Temi-aruna/README.md

 # <p align="center">👋 Hi, I'm Temiloluwa</p>

 ## 🚀 About Me
-Junior Data Analyst, passionate about turning **raw data into actionable insights**.
+Junior Data Scientist, passionate about turning **raw data into actionable insights**.
 - Building ETL pipelines and dashboards for business and security data.
 - Analyze trends, KPIs, and patterns using SQL, Python, and BI tools.
 - Deliver data-driven recommendations for decision-making.